Friday, June 2, 2017

 Some people were digging close by a lone tree.

-And then, only then, did Benjamin Zec realize it was his skull!
+And then, only then, did Benjamin Zec realized: it was HIS skull!

 He was eating cherries and reading The picture of Dorian Gray when one of the soldiers violently yanked him down off the lowest branch of the cherry tree.
 As he fell to the ground, he felt a marble slipping out of his pocket; it got lost in the deep grass.
 The smell of grass wafted around him, and the soil was still wet.
 It calmed him down.
 He didn’t want to think about his fear; he ignored the moment’s agony.
 He watched the carefree ladybug whose tiny feet crossed his lifeline.